mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 It is no longer only the space industry or experienced pilots that benefit from the autonomous operations of some machines.
 We live in a world where more and more ordinary people trust machines with their lives daily.
 In the near future, we will be allowed to sleep while our car autonomously drives us home from a late party.
-As a result, much more C++ engineers are expected to write life-critical software today than it was a few years ago.
-However writing safety-critical code requires extensive training and experience, both which are in short demand.
+As a result, many more C++ engineers are expected to write life-critical software today than it was a few years ago.
+However, writing safety-critical code requires extensive training and experience, both of which are in short demand.
 While there exists some standards and guidelines such as MISRA C++ [@MISRA_CPP] with the aim of enforcing the creation of safe code in C++, they are cumbersome to use and tend to shift the burden on the discipline of the programmers to enforce these.
-At the time of writing the C++ language does not change fast enough to enforce safe-by-construction code.
+At the time of writing, the C++ language does not change fast enough to enforce safe-by-construction code.